Shrine of St. Faustina (Warsaw): Icon

-Following declaration of martial law in late 1981 many artists refused to operate within official dissemination channels, perceived as outposts of totalitarian regime; in search for alternative infrastructure they increasingly turned towards the Church.
-In 1983 the art historian and curator Janusz Bogucki and his wife Nina Smolarz focused on the Divine Mercy church; with permission of the parish council and extensive collaboration of Czarnowski they organized a two-week display designed as a multi-media art event.
-Titled Znak krzyża, it explored links between culture and religion.
+Following declaration of martial law in late 1981, many artists refused to operate within official dissemination channels, perceived as outposts of totalitarian regime.
+In search of alternative infrastructure, they increasingly turned towards the Church.
+In 1983, the art historian and curator Janusz Bogucki and his wife Nina Smolarz focused on the church.With the permission of the parish council and extensive collaboration of Czarnowski they organized a two-week display designed as a multi-media art event.
+Titled Znak krzyża, or "Sign of the Cross", it explored links between culture and religion.
 There were 106 painters, sculptors and photographers displaying their works accompanied by theatrical plays, installations, performances, concertos and recitals, often by first-rate Polish artists.
 Bogucki designed the event in line with Szeemann’s concept of replacing the "white cube" exhibition formula with site-specific setting; the result was extraordinary, as artefacts were displayed in a ruined building site amidst bags of concrete, piles of bricks, loose cables and often construction workers pushing wheelbarrows.

-Znak krzyża turned into a groundbreaking art experience, yet it also set the Divine Mercy church in the new role.
-Other art initiatives set in the premises followed and since the summer of 1983 the church almost constantly served as an art hub; the place acquired the status of a nationally recognized dissident cultural center.
-The years of 1983-1985 saw annual Obecność exhibitions, Zaduszki poetyckie and other performances by Akademia Ruchu, seminars like Week of Christian Culture with 44 novelists attending, avant-garde theatrical plays – often with censorship ban, like Raport z Oblężonego Miasta by Teatr Ósmego Dnia, poetic evenings like the one by Jan Twardowski or poster reviews.
-In case of performances, always free of charge, the public filled yards but also occupied ruined walls and nearby trees.
-The church and neighboring premises turned into a "full-fledged community center".
+Znak krzyża turned into a groundbreaking art experience, yet it also set the church in the new role.
+Other art initiatives set in the premises followed, and since the summer of 1983 the site has almost constantly served as an art hub.
+The place gained a reputation and status as a nationally recognized dissident cultural center.
+The years of 1983-1985 saw annual Obecność exhibitions, Zaduszki poetyckie and other performances by Akademia Ruchu; seminars like Week of Christian Culture, attended by 44 novelists; avant-garde theatrical plays, often resisting bans or censorship elsewhere, like Raport z Oblężonego Miasta by Teatr Ósmego Dnia; poetic evenings featuring the likes of Jan Twardowski, or poster reviews.
+In the case of live performances, always held free of charge, conventional seating in the yards is typically filled, overflowing to the ruined walls and nearby trees.
+The church and neighboring premises were turned into a "full-fledged community center" beyond what Czarnowski could have imagined.